wichert/lingua/README.rst

 Validating translations
 =======================

-Lingua includes a simple `polint` tool which performs a few basic checks on PO files.
+Lingua includes a simple ``polint`` tool which performs a few basic checks on PO files.
 Currently implemented tests are:

-* duplicated message ids (can also be checked with `msgfmt`).
+* duplicated message ids (can also be checked with GNU gettext's ``msgfmt``).
   These should never happen and are usually a result of a bug in the message extraction logic.

 * identical translations used for multiple canonical texts.
 This can happen for valid reasons, for example when the original text is not spelled